PiwikPRO/PPMS-PublicDocs/js-api-consent-manager/javascript.rst

 * **JS (queue)**:  After installing our container’s code, it’ll create the ``_paq`` object (a queue).
 You can use the ``ppms.cm.api`` method to add methods to the queue.
 Our tracker will then access and proceed these methods.

-All commands work in the context of the current visitor and website.
-Additionally, they sometimes require communication with a Piwik PRO's server and are asynchronous.
-Callback functions are used to provide response value or information about errors. ``onSuccess(...args)`` callback is required, with the exception of ``openConsentForm`` command where it is optional. ``onFailure(exception)`` callback is optional and if is specified, any error object occurred will be passed as an argument.
-If not specified, an error is reported directly on the console output.

 ppms.cm.api
 -----------